← Back

 MC693865 (Updated) SharePoint Add-In retirement in Microsoft 365

-(Updated) SharePoint Add-In retirement in Microsoft 365 SharePoint Add-Ins will retire and stop working on April 2, 2026; migrate customizations to SharePoint Framework (SPFx) and notify users and developers.
-Updated October 3, 2025: This update serves as a reminder that SharePoint Add-Ins will retire and stop working in 6 months from now (April.
+(Updated) SharePoint Add-In retirement in Microsoft 365 SharePoint Add-Ins will retire and stop working after April 2, 2026; admins must migrate to SharePoint Framework (SPFx) as Add-Ins will become unusable.
+Updated March 2, 2026: This update serves as a final reminder that SharePoint Add-Ins will retire and stop working 1 month from now (April.

 MC1055555 (Updated) Microsoft SharePoint Online: We will remove retired DISCO and WSDL web pages